Electronic Devices during Committee

 If delegates plan on bringing and using electronic devices, VMUN suggests that they also bring a USB to share their documents with other delegates and the Committee Dais.

-In the Perpetual Crisis Committees (JCC, HCC, and 1984), delegates are prohibited from using any electronic devices during committee.
+In the Perpetual Crisis Committees (JCC, HCC, ACC, Cabinet), delegates are prohibited from using any electronic devices during committee.

 Outside of Committee